 '''

-circusprocess FIG = alphabet = [v::nat, x::nat] state = [idS::nat set] channel = [req, ret nat, out nat] schema Init = idS := {} schema Out = \exists a. v' = a \land v' \notin idS \land idS' = idS \cup {v'} schema Remove = x \notin idS \land idS' = idS \neg {x} where var v \cdot Schema Init; (\mu X \cdot (req \rightarrow Schema Out; out!v \rightarrow Skip)
+circusprocess FIG =

+alphabet = [v::nat, x::nat]

+state = [idS::nat set]

+channel = [req, ret nat, out nat]

+schema Init = idS := {}

+schema Out = ∃a. v' = a ∧ v' ∉ idS ∧ idS' = idS ∪ {v'}

 '''

+'''

+schema Remove = x \notin idS \land idS' = idS - \{x\}

+where var v \cdot Schema Init; (\mu X \cdot (req \rightarrow Schema Out; out!v \rightarrow Skip)

+\Box (ret?x \rightarrow Schema Remove); X)

+'''

-Each line of the specification is translated into the corresponding semantic operators discussed in the previous chapter.
-In the following, we describe the result of executing each command:
+Each line of the specification is translated into the corresponding semantic operator given in Section 3.3.
+We describe below the result of executing each command of FIG:

 - the compiler introduces a scope of local components whose names are qualified by the process name (FIG in the example). - alphabet generates a list of record fields to represent the binding.
 These fields map names to value lists. - state generates a list of record fields that corresponds to the state variables.
 The names are mapped to single values.
-This command, together with alphabet command, generates a record that represents all the variables (for the FIG example the command generates the record FIG_alphabet, that contains the fields v and x of type nat list and the field idS of type nat set). - channel introduces a datatype of typed communication channels (for the FIG example the command generates the datatype FIG_channels that contains the constructors req without communicated value and ret and out that communicate natural values). - schema allows the definition of schema expressions represented as an alphabetized relation over the process variables (in the example the schema expressions FIG.Init, FIG.Out and FIG.Remove are generated). - action introduces definitions for Circus actions in the process.
+This command, together with alphabet command, generates a record that represents all the variables (for the FIG example the command generates the record FIG\alphabet, that contains the fields v and x of type nat list and the field idS of type nat set). - channel introduces a datatype of typed communication channels (for the FIG example the command generates the datatype FIG\channels that contains the constructors req without communicated value and ret and out that communicate natural values). - schema allows the definition of schema expressions represented as an alphabetized relation over the process variables (in the example the schema expressions FIG.Init, FIG.Out and FIG.Remove are generated). - action introduces definitions for Circus actions in the process.
 These definitions are based on the denotational semantics of Circus actions.
-The type parameters of the action type are instantiated with the locally defined channels and alphabet types. - where introduces the main action as in action command (in the example the main action is FIG.FIG of type (FIG_channels, FIG_alphabet)action).
+The type parameters of the action type are instantiated with the locally defined channels and alphabet types. - where introduces the main action as in action command (in the example the main action is FIG.FIG of type (FIG\channels, FIG\alphabet)action).